interactive-solutions/zf-email-in-background/readme.md

 ======================================

-This is a integration module between `RoaveEmailTemplates` and `InteractiveSolutions\ZfBernard` and it allow a very simple method of sending emails in the background.
+This is a integration module between `RoaveEmailTemplates` and `InteractiveSolutions\ZfBernard` and it allows a very simple method of sending emails in the background.

 # Installation